-OVERVIEW: The Ayrshire Foundation views philanthropy as investment in world betterment, and spreads its wealth across a wide range of opportunities to support change: youth, the elderly and disabled, science and the environment, healthcare, and community culture.
-It focuses on three geographic locations, including the San Gabriel Valley.
+OVERVIEW: The Ayrshire Foundation supports youth, the elderly and disabled, science and the environment, healthcare, and community culture.
+It prioritizes Southern California and the San Gabriel Valley.

 IP TAKE: The San Gabriel Valley, and by extension Los Angeles, is a primary geographic arena of giving for the Ayrshire Foundation across all of its focus areas.
 The foundation also likes synergy between its focus areas.

 PROFILE: The Ayrshire Foundation was founded in 1998 by James N. Gamble, the great grandson of the founder of Procter & Gamble, in order to broaden the scope of their already-established personal philanthropy.
 The foundation split into two separate foundations in July 2015.
 Southern California directors Tracy and Richard Hirrel kept the Ayrshire name while Northern California directors Terry and Peter Boyer formed the Caldera Foundation.
 The Ayrshire Foundation is based in Pasadena, California and adheres to a giving philosophy of “investment in the possibility of change and a better world.”
 Foundation giving is broad in scope and concentrated on five topics of interest: youth opportunities, science and the environment, healthcare, services for the elderly and disabled, and community culture.

 Ayrshire typically provides program support rather than ongoing general operating support.
 It does consider matching grants and multi-year requests.
 Ayrshire also thinks of itself as “effective seeders,” so it is important to consider this in regards to the scale of a grant request.